-Artificial Intelligence Offers Promise and Peril with Cyber Threats Mounting
+Artificial Intelligence Offers Promise and Peril Amid Cyberthreats

 China, a serious strategic competitor of the United States, declared plans to become the world’s artificial intelligence leader by 2030 to challenge America’s military and economic position in Asia and beyond, according to the National Security Commission on Artificial Intelligence.
 The commission released a report in November 2019 that stated it is reasonable to conclude that AI-enabled capabilities could be used to threaten critical U.S. infrastructure, amplify disinformation campaigns and wage war.

-“China has deployed AI to advance an autocratic agenda, and to commit human rights violations, setting an example that other authoritarian regimes will be quick to adopt and that will be increasingly difficult to counteract,” according to the commission.
+“China has deployed AI to advance an autocratic agenda, and to commit human rights violations, setting an example that other authoritarian regimes will be quick to adopt and that will be increasingly difficult to counteract,” according to the National Security Commission.